influxdata/telegraf/docs/DATA_FORMATS_OUTPUT.md

   ## Files to write to, "stdout" is a specially handled file.
   files = ["stdout", "/tmp/metrics.out"]

   ## Data format to output.
-This can be "influx" or "graphite"
+This can be "influx", "json" or "graphite"
   ## Each data format has it's own unique set of configuration options, read
   ## more about them here:
   ## https://github.com/influxdata/telegraf/blob/master/docs/DATA_FORMATS_OUTPUT.md